cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/value-box.md

 ## Edit the Value

-Double-cick the box to edit its contents.
+Double-click the box to edit its contents.
-Note that the value can change type depending on the contents (for instance the _number_ 4 ccan be turned into into the _string_ "4").
+Note that the value can change type depending on the contents (for instance the _number_ 4 can be turned into into the _string_ "4").